Meet the Parents: Rights

 In February 2006, Viacom (now known as Paramount Skydance) acquired the international rights to Meet the Parents, along with the rights to all 58 other live-action films DreamWorks had released since 1997, following their $1.6 billion acquisition of the company's live-action assets.
 The film's domestic rights still currently belong with Universal.
-Starting with 2010's Little Fockers, films in the Meet the Parents franchise started being co-released by Universal and Paramount, as that was the first film released following Paramount's takeover of DreamWorks' live-action division.
+Starting with 2010's Little Fockers, films in the Meet the Parents franchise started being co-released by Universal and Paramount, as it was the first film released following Paramount's takeover of DreamWorks' live-action division.

-Domestically, the film has been made available on NBCUniversal's streaming platform Peacock, while in international markets it is streaming on Paramount+.
+Domestically, the film has been made available on NBCUniversal's streaming platform Peacock, while in international markets, it is streaming on Paramount+.

 Soundtrack

 The original motion picture soundtrack album for the film was released on September 26, 2000, on the DreamWorks Records record label.
 The soundtrack features 14 original compositions by Randy Newman, as well as additional tracks by Bobby Womack, Lee Dorsey, and Dr. John, and a hidden bonus track.
 Newman's original song "A Fool in Love" was nominated for an Academy Award for Best Original Song—Newman's 14th Oscar nomination—at the 73rd Academy Awards, but it lost to Bob Dylan's "Things Have Changed" from Wonder Boys.
 For the same song, Newman won the 16th Annual ASCAP Film & Television Music Award in the Top Box Office Films category, and was nominated at the 5th Golden Satellite Awards in the Original Song category.

 Dan Goldwasser, in his review of the soundtrack on Soundtrack.Net, gave credit to Newman and the soundtrack for doing "an excellent job keeping the humor level high".